- SCAA Homepage

-1. Include information about the SCAA and its services in your syllabus, on Blackboard or Canvas, and in your class announcements.
+1. Include information about the SCAA and its services in your syllabus, on Canvas, and in your class announcements.

-Essential information includes our hours, our location on the Third Floor of the CORE Building, and our contact information such as our phone number, website, etc. Sample syllabus language is available at the bottom of this webpage.
+Essential information includes our service hours, our location on the Third Floor of the CORE Building, and our contact information such as our phone number, website, etc. Sample syllabus language is available at the top of this webpage.

 2. Invite the SCAA/Library into your classroom.

-The SCAA also has two in-class presentation options:
+The SCAA has two presentation and workshop options:

-You can request an in-class presentation using this form.
+You can request an in-class presentation or workshop here.

 3. Ask students to reflect, develop questions, and prepare before they use one of SCAA’s services for help.

-Almost all of our programs are premised on a peer-to-peer model—the tutor, SI Leader, or Writing Associate will work with the student, but the student should be the primary driver of the support session.
+Almost all of our programs are premised on a peer-to-peer model—the tutor, coach, SI Leader, or Writing Associate will work with the student, but the student should be the primary driver of the support session.
 Preparation can be as simple as bringing their assignment instructions or flagging specific problems the student would like to work on.
 This helps the tutor make more informed choices about their suggestions.